19hours/sg-statutes/Acts/Central Provident Fund Act.md

 ### Refund of excess contributions on additional wages

-75\.—(1) Subject to this section, where the Board is satisfied that the amount of contributions paid for the year on additional wages exceeds the amount of contributions payable on such additional wages after recomputation in accordance with the First Schedule, the Board may refund the excess contributions, together with any interest payable in respect of the excess contributions under section 6(4), in such manner as the Minister may by regulations prescribe.
+75\.—(1) Subject to this section, where the Board is satisfied that the amount of contributions paid for the year on additional wages exceeds the amount of contributions payable on such additional wages after recomputation in accordance with the First Schedule, the Board may refund the excess contributions, together with the whole or such part, as the Board may determine, of any interest paid on the excess contributions, in such manner as the Minister may by regulations prescribe.

 [57/2007 wef 01/01/2008]